top of page

 The Sunnybank Family

-A husband and wife duo of James and Jasmine Walton and Terry, Jasmine's father are the driving force behind the daily tasks that bring Sunnybank to life.
+James and Jasmine Walton, along with Jasmine's father, Terry, are the driving force behind the daily tasks that bring Sunnybank to life.
+This farm is a true family affair, deeply rooted in the Walton family's history and love for the land.

 Meet The Team